File a Report

 If you are in immediate danger or need to seek medical assistance call 911 or BGSU Police at 419-372-2346

 You do not have to report the incident, but if you decide that reporting the incident would be best for you we have provided you three options within the community.
 All three options will be able to speak with you about the resources available to support you within the community too.

-If you would feel more comfortable reporting an incident with someone, the Cocoon Shelter provides confidential advocates that can go with you to make an initial report or to any follow up meetings.
+If you feel more comfortable reporting an incident with a confidential source/advocate, the Cocoon Shelter provides confidential advocates that can go with you to make an initial report or to any follow up meetings.
 You can get ahold of them through the link at 419-352-1545.
 For more information visit the Cocoon Shelter website.

 The Office of Equity and Diversity monitors University compliance with federal and state equal opportunity and nondiscrimination laws and regulations.
 This includes investigating and resolving discrimination and harassment complaints for all BGSU community members (e.g., faculty, staff, and students).

 If a report is filed that involves sexual harassment or sexual violence, the individual reporting may be requested to speak with the Title IX Coordinator, or designee, to gather more information, to review what the next steps will look like, and for the individual to be informed of support resources available.
 This meeting will include reviewing the conditions on-campus to ensure that the Complainant is safe inside and outside the classroom, and that they are aware of other reporting options available within the community.
 Once the investigation has concluded the report would be given to Student Conduct to adjudicate if the Respondent was as a student at BGSU.

 One important thing to understand, that will be explained further by the Title IX Coordinator, or designee, is that the standard of proof for this process is preponderance of evidence, which can also be expressed as more likely than not or 50+1.